akkadotnet/akka.net/docs/community/community-standups.md

 ### Show and Tell Structure

-Show and tell is an important component of each set of community standups as it gives members of the Akka.NET Community a chance to share their experiences and success with Akka.NET.
+Show and tell is an important component of each set of community stand-ups as it gives members of the Akka.NET Community a chance to share their experiences and success with Akka.NET.

 Here is what makes for a compelling show and tell presentation: